neurobagel/documentation/docs/data_prep.md

 The TSV:

 - MUST contain a minimum of two columns
-- MUST contain at least one colum with subject IDs
+- MUST contain at least one column with subject IDs

     ??? note "Only one subject ID column can be annotated" Neurobagel currently does not support annotating multiple subject ID columns